rohit-373/rohit-373/README.md

 ## Hi there 👋
-I'm an aspiring embedded systems professional with a strong foundation in electronics and computer engineering.
+I'm an **aspiring embedded systems** with a strong foundation in electronics and computer engineering.
 My focus is on building innovative solutions that bridge the gap between hardware and software.

-- 🔭 I’m currently working on my pre final year B.Tech degree in Electronics and Computer Engineering at Vellore Institute of Technology.
+- 🔭 I’m currently studying on my pre final year B.Tech degree in Electronics and Computer Engineering at Vellore Institute of Technology.
 - 🌱 I’m currently learning more about advanced signal processing techniques and embedded systems.
 - 👯 I’m looking to collaborate on embedded systems projects involving IoT or robotics.
 - 🤔 I’m looking for help with finding opportunities to apply my skills in a professional setting.